Cleverly said he would welcome Xi Jinping's role in Ukraine-Russia peace process - ExBulletin

 Mr Xi is believed to be on good terms with Mr Putin, having visited Moscow in March.

-China, which has said it wants to mediate in Russia’s war with Ukraine, tried to appear neutral but refused to criticize the Kremlins’ invasion.
+China, which has said it wants to mediate in Russia’s war with Ukraine, tried to appear neutral but refused to criticize the Kremlin invasion.

-Mr Cleverly also said the West must prepare for the 15-month-long conflict in Ukraine to become frightening, as he warned it might not follow a Hollywood script.
+Mr Cleverly also said the West must be prepared for Ukraine’s 15-month conflict to become “scary”, as he warned it might not follow a Hollywood script.

-He urged the UK and its allies to stick with Kiev, arguing that it was better to deal with the threat from Moscow now rather than having to devote more resources to countering Mr Putin’s aggression. later.
+He urged the UK and its allies to ‘stick’ to Kyiv, saying it was better to deal with the threat from Moscow now rather than having to devote more resources to fighting the assault on Mr. Putin later.

-The comments come against the backdrop of long-held expectations that Ukraine is planning a counterattack offensive in an effort to push Kremlins troops from the current front lines.
+The comments come against a backdrop of long-held expectations that Ukraine is planning a counter-offensive in an effort to push Kremlin troops from the current front lines.

 |